 Situated on a stretch of picture perfect Caribbean coastline and surrounded by the lagoons and waterways of Mayakoba, Andaz Mayakoba has plenty to offer beach-goers, as well as adventure enthusiasts.
 A short drive from both Cancun and Playa del Carmen, this is a great base for exploring the highlights of Mexico's Riviera Maya, from Mayan ruins to cenotes (natural swimming pools), beaches and jungle.

 The resort itself has an extensive range of facilities with three outdoor swimming pools, five restaurants providing a mix of fine and casual dining, a spa and access to the tennis courts and golf course of the larger Mayakoba resort complex.
-There is a daily activity programme which includes sunrise yoga, boat trips and golf, along with a complimentary kids club and the use of bicycles to get out and explore the resort.
-Guests can make the most of the beachfront location with an array of non-motorised watersports to include stand-up paddleboarding and snorkelling.
+There is a daily activity program which includes sunrise yoga, boat trips and golf, along with a complimentary kids club and the use of bicycles to get out and explore the resort.
+Guests can make the most of the beachfront location with an array of non-motorized watersports to include stand-up paddleboarding and snorkeling.

 There are 214 guestrooms and suites, all of which are open-plan and spacious, offering a private terrace or balcony.
 Floor-to-ceiling windows ensure plenty of light floods in and rooms enjoy views to either the resort gardens, mangrove lagoons or the Caribbean Sea.
 WiFi is complimentary, as is bottled water and the contents of the minibar.
 Standard Rooms measure from 50 sqm while the suites measure up to 425 sqm.
 All suites also come with a private plunge pool.